Pickpockets can ruin your vacation in an instant

-However, the true number of victims is much higher, since many people don’t even bother to file a report.
+However, the actual number of victims is much higher, as many people don’t even bother to file a report.
 Still, on average police in Amsterdam records 15 to 20 pickpocket reports a day.
 1

-Having your wallet and/or smart phone — or an entire bag or suitcase — stolen can ruin your vacation.
-You’ll have to find a way to obtain cash, replace your debit- and credit cards, worry about the passwords and other private information on your phone, and possibly obtain a new passport and other identification papers.
+Having your wallet and/or smartphone – or an entire bag or suitcase – stolen can ruin your vacation.
+You’ll need to find a way to get cash, replace your debit and credit cards, take care of the passwords and other private information on your phone, and possibly get a new passport and other identification.

-As the saying goes, an ounce of prevention is worth a pound of cure.
+As the saying goes, an ounce of prevention is worth more than a pound of cure.

-First line of defense: be alert.
-It can happen to you.
+First line of defense: Be vigilant.
+It can happen to you, too.

-In recent years, Amsterdam has seen a sharp increase in underage pickpockets, often operating in groups.
+In recent years, Amsterdam has seen a sharp increase in underage pickpockets, who often operate in groups.

-Police has arrested groups of children as young as 9 — many of them from Romania.
-Authorities believe the kids are not acting on their own initiative.
+Police have arrested groups of children as young as 9 years old – many of them from Romania.
+Authorities believe the children are not acting on their own initiative.

-Salient detail: in the Netherlands children under the age of twelve cannot be prosecuted.
+Notable detail: In the Netherlands, children under the age of 12 cannot be prosecuted.

-Romanian pickpockets are so over-represented in Amsterdam that police officers have been flown in from Romania to help patrol the streets during recent King’s Day celebrations.
+Romanian pickpockets are so over-represented in Amsterdam that police officers are flown in from Romania to help patrol the streets during recent King’s Day celebrations.

 Money Belts and other anti-theft travel products

-Almost everyone who has ever been a victim of pickpocketing thought that such a thing could never happen to them.
+Almost everyone who has ever been a victim of pickpocketing thought that such a thing could never happen to him.

 But it is not for nothing that countless travelers use money pouches and/or other anti-theft products.